axeldnd1980/infinity-paradox-game/README.md

 In this repository are my ideas and then step by step the implementations.

+## The game designers / coders

+Who would build this?
+I would say a highly intelligent layer of society.
+If I were smart and even a genius (which I am not, obviously) then I would hide my knowledge and only include other very smart people and force the non-smart ones into compliance.
+If I were smart, perhaps I would have found a way to unlock genius in everyone at will.

 ## Communication/Control

 Hide IoT devices, cameras and listening devices into everything: lamps, attach devices to lamp posts everywhere, hide them in bird houses or on the ground.